Platfer/Platfer/README.md

 ![Logo/Background](https://github.com/Platfer/Platfer/blob/main/Platfer.png)

-**Platfer** is a free and open-source, proprietary graphical web browser created, designed, and developed by **Cyril John Magayaga** It is primarily based on open-source software, and mainly WebEngine.
+**Platfer** is a free and open-source, proprietary graphical web browser created, designed, and developed by **Cyril John Magayaga** It is primarily based on open-source software.

 ## Downloads
 | **Versions** | **Release Date** | **Downloads for `.zip`** | **Downloads for `.tar.gz`** | **Downloads for `.exe`** | **Visual Studio** version | Notes |